pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 Many of Kubernetes' features were designed for [stateless applications](https://www.redhat.com/en/topics/cloud-native-apps/stateful-vs-stateless), like [microservices](https://en.wikipedia.org/wiki/Microservices).
 As cloud-native technology gains traction, Kubernetes is applied in a wide range of technological fields, as if at some point everything should run in Kubernetes.
 No wonder people raise some concerns: is Kubernetes the right choice for all scenarios? and, do we really need Kubernetes in our technology stack?

 Indeed, Kubernetes _is_ helpful in the areas it's good at.
-But Kubernetes also introduces complexity to your system, not to mention the cost of migrating to it.
+But there is a cost to migrating to Kubernetes and it introduces complexity to your system.

 So how do we decide whether or not to run our databases (in this case, TiDB) in Kubernetes?
-The answer is simple: if most of your applications already run in Kubernetes, and if your engineers are comfortable using it, then your database shouldn't be an outlier.
-In other words, if all applications are in Kubernetes, it doesn't make economic sense to get an extra Site Reliability Engineering (SRE) team to maintain TiDB on virtual machines.
+The answer is simple: if most of your applications already run in Kubernetes, and if your engineers are comfortable using it, run your database there, too.
+It doesn't make economic sense to get an extra Site Reliability Engineering (SRE) team to maintain TiDB on virtual machines.

-Here comes the next question: what can we gain from deploying TiDB in Kubernetes?
+So what can we gain from deploying TiDB in Kubernetes?
 Just like microservices, we can achieve **declarative management, automatic operation and maintenance, and elastic resource configuration**.

 Sounds cool, right?
 But people are still concerned about **the stability of running databases in Kubernetes**.
 In the highly dynamic Kubernetes environment, it's hard for traditional RDBMSs to maintain stability.
 If Kubernetes is down, so are our services, and we might even lose data.
 Therefore, traditional RDBMSs don't work well in Kubernetes.